Esther Howland: Career

 Shortly after graduating from Mount Holyoke College at the age of 19, Howland received a valentine card from a business associate of her father's.
 The valentine was decorated with an elaborate fine lace border, ornate flowers cut-outs and a small pale green envelope in the center that contained a verse appropriate for Valentine's Day.
 At this time, elaborate Valentine greeting cards were imported from Europe and not affordable to many Americans.

+The custom arrived in the United States in the mid-1800s, and crafty, entrepreneurial women fueled its commercialization.

+It is said that Esther Howland received this first Valentine’s Day card from someone in Britain in 1847 and was inspired to create her own version.
 Determined she could make a better card, Howland convinced her father to order supplies from New York City and England.
 She made a dozen samples that her salesman brother added to his inventory for his next sales trip for their father's business.
 Hoping for $200.00 worth of orders, Howland was elated when her brother returned with over $5,000 worth of business for her.

+“It was her idea to essentially create an assembly line of women putting together these really complex Valentines,” said Jamie Kwan, an assistant curator at the Cooper Hewitt, Smithsonian Design Museum.
+"The cards were handmade, and Howland “imported materials from the U.K. and Germany to incorporate into these cards.”

 Howland built a thriving business in Worcester, Massachusetts using an assembly line of friends to copy designs and help construct the cards.
 In the Howland's Residence on Summer Street, a guest bedroom on the third floor was set up for Howland's newly founded business.
 Howland was in charge of cutting the basic design for the individual valentine while the assembly group was responsible for carefully copying each card.
 Howland also hired women who had to work from home by preparing a box with all the materials required.
 A week later they would be picked up by a driver and turned to Howland for their inspection.
 Howland reported that her girls were paid "liberally" and that work was "light and pleasant."
 She would inspect every card that was produced by her assistants.
 Her early cards contained short four-line verses pasted inside of them much like earlier English valentines.
 This model would eventually become standard for the American valentine market.
 Although Valentine's Day cards had been available in America for more than half a century before Esther started her business, she was the first person to commercialize them in America.